-In New Zealand, health and safety looks and feels a bit like the big, bad, coffee stained blue folder in the back of the ute and in reality the legislation feels a bit the same way.
-You don't need to be a Health and Safety consultant to up skill your health and safety knowledge.
+In New Zealand, health and safety can look and feel a bit like the big, bad, coffee stained blue folder in the back of the ute and in reality the legislation feels a bit the same way.
+Good news though, you don't need to be a Health and Safety consultant to up-skill your health and safety knowledge!Toolbox talks are a great opportunity to get your team to take a quick 15 minute breather each week to check in with each other, and for you to check in with your on site staff.

 1. Review last week

-It's an opportunity to review what's happened with the job and the people.
-Was there any near misses or incidents we can review and learn from to try and prevent similar or the same situation happening again?
-It's so crucial to build a culture within your business that allows people to feel comfortable to talk about these situations.
+We can’t relay enough how crucial it is to build a culture within your business that allows people to feel comfortable to talk about these situations.
 As it's about learning and improving not naming and shaming.

 2. What's happening this week?

-Talking about the week ahead is not just awesome from a health and safety point of view but also from a productivity and efficiency aspect.
-As knowing what's happening on site e.g delivery's, is crucial to staying safe.
-Communication is one of the best tools we have in our toolbox to aid and prosper a positive health and safety culture on site.
+Talking about the week ahead is not just ideal from a health and safety point of view, but also from a productivity and efficiency aspect.
+Why?
+Knowing what's happening on site e.g deliveries, equipment maintenance, inspections etc, is crucial to staying safe.
+Communication is key, and is one of the best tools we have in our toolbox to aid and prosper a positive health and safety culture on site.

 3. Risk and Hazards

 This is a great opportunity to get feedback and comments from the team.
 No idea's a bad idea, as developing a comfortable environment to say what's on your mind is vital.
-If no one wants to stand in the space, maybe ask certain individuals if they are comfortable with what has been discussed, or refer back to some of the risks & hazards and ask them if they have anything to add.
-Don't feel disheartened if you get a few crickets for the first couple of toolbox talks, as shifting a culture and mindset doesn't happen overnight, but, it's important to start.
+If no one wants to stand in the space, maybe ask certain individuals if they are comfortable with what has been discussed, or refer back to some of the risks and hazards and ask if they have anything to add.
+Don't feel disheartened if you get a few crickets for the first couple of toolbox talks, as shifting a culture and mindset doesn't happen overnight - but you’ve got to start somewhere!

 Toolbox talks are a great way to stay connected with your team and build a safer culture within your business.
-You should include the subbies if they are there when you hold the meeting as they are responsible for not only their own safety but also are for managing any hazards they bring to site.
+You should include the subbies if they are there when you hold the meeting as they are responsible for not only their own safety, but also for managing any potential hazards they bring to the site.

-It's super important to record these toolbox talks so you have a record to refer back to if you ever get audited.
-You can record and capture attendees and their signatures with Site App Pro and it's template for Toolbox talks.
+Keep a record of your toolbox talks!
+This is so you have a record to refer back to if you ever get audited.
+You can record and capture attendees and their signatures with Site App Pro and our template for toolbox talks.

 Request a demo here to see how easy it is to record a toolbox with our awesome app.